developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies an Action value of ***Enable*** or ***Disable***.
 Depending on the Action value chosen, one of the following Managed Configurations must also be specified to provide the package name of the built-in System Application that is to be enabled or disabled.

--***Enable***- the Managed Configuration **Blacklist Configuration - Action Allow System Package** must be used to specify the package name that identifies the built-in System Application to be enabled.
+* ***Enable***- the Managed Configuration **Blacklist Configuration - Action Allow System Package** must be used to specify the package name that identifies the built-in System Application to be enabled.

--***Disable***- the Managed Configuration **Blacklist Configuration - Action Disallow System Package** must be used to specify the package name that identifies the built-in System Application to be disabled.
+* ***Disable***- the Managed Configuration **Blacklist Configuration - Action Disallow System Package** must be used to specify the package name that identifies the built-in System Application to be disabled.

 ### Allow System Package Name
 Used to specify a package name to identify a built-in System Application to be ***Enabled*** and should be specified only if the Action value ***Enable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.